 1 red, yellow or orange bell pepper, chopped

 1 bag (10-ounce) angel hair coleslaw (or approximately 3 cups finely shredded cabbage)

 3 cloves garlic, chopped

 6 cups vegetable, chicken or beef broth (or more if needed)

 1 can (14.5-ounce) petite diced tomatoes

 Bring a saucepan of water to a boil.
 Add 1 teaspoon salt to the water, add the barley and boil until the barley is tender but still al dente.
 Drain through a sieve and set aside.

 Heat olive oil over medium-high heat in a Dutch oven or large pot.
 Add the onion, reduce heat to medium and cook, stirring often 5-6 minutes or until onion begins to soften.
 Add the celery and carrots and cook another 5-6 minutes.
 Add bell pepper and cook 2 minutes,

-Add zucchini, yellow squash, coleslaw mix, garlic, broth, juice and tomatoes.
+Add zucchini, yellow squash, coleslaw mix, garlic, broth, juice, tomatoes and Italian seasoning.
 Bring to a boil, reduce heat to low, cover slightly and simmer until vegetables are tender, approximately 25-30 minutes.
 Add the barley, parsley and salt and pepper to taste.
 Adjust seasoning as desired.